ArmorDarks/Vandoc/README.md

 const VandocData = t.dict(Namepath, VandocDriverData)
 ```

-Where `Namepath` is generated for each entry by Vandoc path by processing all `module`, `memberof`, `namespace`, and `filepath` properties of driver results.
+Where `Namepath` is generated for each entry by Vandoc path by processing all `language`, `module`, `memberof`, `namespace`, and `source.filepath` properties of driver results.

 Example of such `Namepath`

 ```
-nunjucks:moduleName.nameSpaceName.functionName
+nunjucks:moduleName/path.nameSpaceName.functionName
 ```

 As in JSDocs, whenever driver and language supports it, Vandoc can generate paths for accessing inner methods: